Andiedie/sysu-course-monitor/README.md

 # Ⅱ. Feature
 - You can have a list of targets
 - Inform you the result in WeChat
+- Support replacing a course
 - Automatically re-login when error occur
-- Support replacing a course
 - Re-select replace course when fail to select target
+- Detect select exception:
+  - learnt course
+  - time conflict
+  - number limit

 # Ⅲ. Prerequisite
 - [node.js](https://nodejs.org/en/) v8.0.0 or greater